 Where to eat in Mitzpe Ramon?

 There are many restaurants in Mitzpe Ramon.
 Cheap restaurants can be found in the commercial center next to David Ben Gurion Boulevard.
 There are many fast-food restaurants over there, including a hummus place, Pizza Hut, and Mcdonald’s.
 If you want to eat something more special, it might cost a bit more, but I think it’s worth it.

 In the Spice Quarter, there are some nice restaurants and shops.
 I recommend Ultra: Food from Israel and the Caucasus.
 It’s a Kosher restaurant serving excellent dishes from the Caucasian kitchen.
 I ordered potato dumplings and got a beautiful plate with a LOT of dumplings, accompanied by plenty of salads.
 It costs 60 shekels and was completely worth it!
 Other than dumplings, you can also order hummus, Caucasian rice with meat, homemade kebab, and more!
-The restaurant is open Sunday to Thursday from 11 AM to 10 PM and on Friday from 10 AM to 3:30 PM.
+The restaurant is open Sunday to Thursday from 12 noon to 10 PM and on Friday from 12 noon to 3:30 PM.

 Money-saving tips for Mitzpe Ramon